Meloyg/Concert-Booking-Service/Organisation.md

     - Designed project structure, led and motivated team members to reach the target.
 Hosted regular tech design meetings and pair programming sections.
     - Created PR template, added some domain classes such as `Seat` and `User` and mapper classes such as `BookingMapper` and `SeatMapper`, implemented `login` and `booking` endpoints as well as contributed to other endpoints, cleaned up the project by doing code refactoring and commenting on the code.
 - Nancy Zhong (nancy111573)
+    - Implemented `Performer` and `Concert` domain, and edited other domain classes to pass initial database set up.
+Implemented first version of post `booking`, `concerts/{id}` and `performers/{id}` endpoints.
+Helped in `subscribe` and `login` endpoints.
+    - Participated in group meetings as well as individual coding sections.

 - Alex Cao (Alex-Beep-Cao)